 The Winesap has been a beloved apple since the early 1800s, due to its long shelf life and delicious flavor.
 They have a rich, wine-like taste that goes great in ciders, pies, and sauces.
 Winesaps can be recognized by their deep red peel speckled with green-yellow hues.
 They are harvested in the mid-fall and early winter months, making them durable and long-lasting.

-Which of these is your favorite?
-No matter what kind you choose, apples are one of the healthiest and most delicious snacks around.
-And so versatile!
 Eat them on their own, dip them in peanut butter or chocolate, bake them in a dessert, pair them with a sharp cheese, or slice them up into a salad.

 - 4 1/2 cups cored, peeled and diced tart apples